Gong Li: Relationships

-Gong applied for Singapore citizenship in early 2008.
+In November 1996, Gong married Singaporean businessman Ooi Hoe Seong at Hong Kong's China Club.
+The marriage was plagued by persistent rumors of discord.
+In early 2008, Gong applied for Singapore citizenship.
 When overseas professional obligations prevented her from showing up at her scheduled August citizenship ceremony, she was harshly criticized for not making it a priority.
 On Saturday, 8 November 2008, Gong, in an effort to make amends, attended a citizenship ceremony held at Teck Ghee Community Club and received her Singapore citizenship certificate from Member of Parliament Lee Bee Wah.
-Gong was reportedly considering renouncing Singapore citizenship after being blacklisted in China.

-In 2010, Gong Li and her husband Ooi were divorced.
+Gong was reportedly considering renouncing her Singaporean citizenship after China blacklisted celebrities with foreign passports; however, there is no evidence that she went through with the renunciation.
+In 2009, Gong and Ooi quietly divorced, though they did not make the news public until three years later.